-Dear members of the World Muscle Society, dear friends and colleagues,
+Dear members of the World Muscle Society, friends and colleagues,

 Charleston is an historic colonial town with a vibrant culture, complex history, and idyllic coastal location.
 Charleston International Airport is South Carolina’s largest airport and has numerous daily connections to major cities across the USA.
-This is a great location for our US based community to welcome other international attendees.
-Please review the current information regarding travel to the United States which is available on our Information section of the Congress website prior to planning your travel.
-As always, the health and safety of our community is of the utmost importance to us.
-For information about current public health and safety measures, please review our Information section of the Congress website.
+This made it a great location for our US based community to welcome other international attendees.

-The academic and clinical teams from Nationwide Children’s Hospital and Washington University St. Louis led by Lindsay Alfano and Conrad “Chris” Weihl, together with the Local Organising Committee and the WMS Programme Committee, are the hosts and organisers of this meeting.
-The 5-day meeting will be an opportunity to catch up on the latest developments in neuromuscular diseases from around the world.
+The academic and clinical teams from Nationwide Children’s Hospital and Washington University St. Louis led by Lindsay Alfano and Conrad “Chris” Weihl, together with the Local Organising Committee and the WMS Programme Committee, were the hosts and organisers of the meeting.
+The five-day meeting provided an opportunity to catch up on the latest developments in neuromuscular diseases from around the world.

-Contributions about new advances across the neuromuscular field are very welcome.
-The main thematic topics of this congress focused on translational medicine are:
+The main thematic topics of this congress focused on translational medicine were:

 Topic 1: Understanding phenotypic and genetic diversity in neuromuscular disorders

 Topic 3: The effect of lifestyle, exercise and nutrition on neuromuscular pathology and outcomes

 Following the longstanding tradition of the WMS, the meeting was preceded by a teaching course, on 2nd and 3rd October 2023.

 We are very much enjoyed welcoming you to Charleston and look forward to seeing you again for WMS 2024 in Prague!